 - CRJU 40503: White Collar Crime

-Students are required to take (3) elective classes, totalling to (9) semester hours.
+Students are required to take (3) elective classes, totaling to (9) semester hours.

 Minor in Criminal Justice

-Requirements for a minor in CRJU include Introduction to Criminal Justice (CRJU 20413), Criminology (CRJU 30313), and 12 CRJU elective hours.
+Requirements for a minor in CRJU include Introduction to Criminal Justice (CRJU 20413), Criminological Theory (CRJU 30333), and 12 CRJU elective hours.